openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   credential_offer_uri=https%3A%2F%2Fserver%2Eexample%2Ecom%2Fcredential-offer.jwt
 ```

-Below is a non-normative example of a response from the Credential Issuer that contains a Credential Offer Object used to encourage the Wallet to start an authorization code flow:
+Below is a non-normative example of a response from the Credential Issuer that contains a Credential Offer Object used to encourage the Wallet to start an Authorization Code Flow:

 <{{examples/credential_offer_authz_code.txt}}

-Below is a non-normative example how a Credential Offer Object might look like for a pre-authorized code flow (with a credential type reference):
+Below is a non-normative example how a Credential Offer Object might look like for a Pre-authorized Code Flow (with a credential type reference):

 <{{examples/credential_offer_by_reference.json}}